practicalseries/GitHub-Wiki-Design-and-Implementation/README.md

 It originally started as a template repository that stored a set of GitHub Wiki page examples that I could quickly access and copy to the more relevant Wiki pages in this repository.

-In doing so, I realised that there are various techniques *(some might call them hacks)* to get around the limitations of GitHub Flavoured Markdown (GFM), I also realised that while many features of Wikis are documented by GitHub[^1], the explanations in the GitHub documentation don’t always cover everything (or at least the explanations can be hard to find) and you end up looking around all sorts of websites to find the information.
+In doing so, I realised that there are various techniques *(some might call them hacks)* to get around the limitations of GitHub Flavoured Markdown (GFM), I also realised that while many features of Wikis are documented by GitHub<a name="rn-01" href="#fn-01"><sup>💠1</sup></a>, the explanations in the GitHub documentation don’t always cover everything (or at least the explanations can be hard to find) and you end up looking around all sorts of websites to find the information.

 The upshot of all this is that what started as a simple template page has become a bit of a guide for producing GitHub Wiki files.
 I hope you find it useful.